Triathlete: Are You Looking to Run Faster, Look Better and to Get Stronger?

-Most triathletes want to improve speed.
+Most triathletes want to improve their speed.
 Not only does strength training increase leg strength, but it will also improve the body’s effectiveness in using energy and oxygen, which is called Running Economy (RE).

 The goal for the triathlete is to improve RE, but as these studies show, RE is not just based on the athlete’s oxygen efficiency.
 By adding strength training for the athlete, not only will it help their RE, but it will improve their coordination and neural drive.
-Of course, as runners and triathletes, we talk about how we don’t want to gain muscle mass.
+Of course, as runners and triathletes, we discuss how we don’t want to gain muscle mass.
 Still, the study of Piacentini et al. shows that a well-structured maximal strength training program for a limited amount of time can increase the athlete’s RE without stimulating hypertrophy.

 When triathletes incorporate strength training, they will become faster through improved leg strength, much different from “bodybuilding” leg strength.
 Additionally, they will enhance the body’s ability to use energy and oxygen.
 This, in turn, allows the triathlete to run faster.